 That’s because 9S can hack.
 This is a separate minigame where you have to destroy cores in a bullet hell style, leading to either success – which either damages them or gives you a chance to control them – or failure – which makes 9S take damage.

 That means, to do the heavy attack you have to evade and then press the primary attack button, leading to a light/heavy attack combo.
 Other than that, it’s all pretty standard fare, with pods and pod programs, aerial attacks (which make for startling combos), evades, perfect evades, and counters.

-When it comes to pod programs, they’re all pretty useful, but you can find a list of my personal favourites below.
+When it comes to pod programs, they’re all pretty useful, but you can find a list of my personal favorites below.